jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 ## Interim Safer Gambling Programme Manager - SB&G
 ### July 2018 to October 2018
-In addition to my responsibilities as Head of Data Science, I became heavily involved in forging our early safer gambling strategy working closly with the then Managing Director of Risk and Safer Gambling.
+In addition to my responsibilities as Head of Data Science, I became heavily involved in forging our early safer gambling strategy working closely with the then Managing Director of Risk and Safer Gambling.

 During this time I...
-* Met reguarly with industry groups such as [Senet Group](https://senetgroup.org.uk/) and the RGA
+* Met regularly with industry groups such as [Senet Group](https://senetgroup.org.uk/) and the RGA
-* Liased with the Gambling Commission and other regulatory bodies
+* Liaised with the Gambling Commission and other regulatory bodies
 * Outlined a identification and interaction strategy with machine learning and behavioural analytics at its core
 * Oversaw a interaction trial in collaboration with [the Behavioural Insights Team](https://www.bi.team/)

 ## Head of Strategy & Insight - SB&G
 ### Feb 2015 to August 2015
 Ran a  large  team  of analysts and researchers responsible for providing insight for the entire business including the marketing, commercial and product teams.

 Dealing with members of our senior management on a daily basis, I regularly presented findings to our leadership team.